 14. Documents purporting to be certificates

-A document purporting to be a certificate issued under this Division by an authorized APRA officer is to be taken to be such a certificate and to have been properly issued unless the contrary is established.
+A document purporting to be a certificate issued under this Division by an authorised APRA officer is to be taken to be such a certificate and to have been properly issued unless the contrary is established.

 15. Relationship of Division with instruments and other laws